Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

   You can check by attempting to push the clean end of one of the removed pins through the joint.
   If you can push the pin through easily, it has been cleared.
-  If it fits through, but tightly, you can spin the spin (which should be square in cross-section) in the hole to clear away the last few bits of solder.
+  If it fits through, but tightly, you can spin the pin (which should be square in cross-section) in the hole to clear away the last few bits of solder.

-1. Attach new header pins
+4\.
 Finally, solder on new pins in the reverse orientation.
 ![Pins reversed on relay module](/assets/images/reversed_pins.jpg)

-### Prepare 5V and 9V buck converts
+### Prepare 5V and 9V buck converters

 * The bill of materials includes two 16-pin male headers.
-  One of these we will use to supply single pin male headers.
+  We will use one of these to supply single pin male headers.
   Use pliers or wire cutters to break off eight single male header pins.

   ![Cutting male headers](/assets/images/cutting_headers.jpg)